 While this phenomenon requires broader elaboration, the following aspects are of direct relevance to Internet governance:

-- The Internet introduced a high level of temporary and short-term workers.
-The term ‘permatemp’ was coined for employees who are kept for long periods on regularly reviewed short-term contracts.
-This introduces a lower level of social protection of the workforce.
+- The Internet created the environment for a high level of temporary workers, short-term workers, and independent contractors.
+The term ‘permatemp’ was coined to describe workers who work for a business on a long-term basis on regularly renewed short-term contracts.
+This results in lower levels of social protections of the workforce.

-- Teleworking is becoming increasingly relevant with the further development of telecommunications, especially with broadband access to the Internet.
+- Teleworking has become increasingly relevant with the continued development of telecommunications, especially in regard to broadband access to the Internet.

-- Outsourcing to other countries in the ICT service sector, such as call centres and data processing units, is on the rise.
+- Outsourcing ICT service sector work to other countries, such as call centres and data processing units, is on the rise.
 A considerable number of these activities have already been transferred to low-cost countries, mainly in Asia and Latin America.